yesihaveidea/myrtille/DOCUMENTATION.md

 	- the SSH terminal (xtermjs) becomes laggy after some time; try to refresh or clear ("cls") the screen from time to time
 	- Maybe the default settings are not adapted to your configuration.
 You can tweak the "js/config.js" file as you wish (see extensive comments there).
 	- Despite my best efforts to produce quality and efficient code, I may have missed/messed something...
 Please don't hesitate to tell me or add your contribution!
 Thanks! :)

+- The browser loading icon spins indefinitely when I reload the page (or I get websocket error 1006)
+	- IIS on Windows client OSes (7, 8, 10) is limited to 10 simultaneous connections only - across all http sessions - and will hang after that! (https://forums.asp.net/t/2062118.aspx?+limit+of+10+simultaneous+connections+imposed+).
+Use Windows Server editions for production environments.